Corporate Event Lighting at The Museum of Flight | LightSmiths

 - Stage washes, spotlighting, and branded focal lighting guide attention to speakers, performers, aircraft backdrops, or sponsor moments.

-- Dance-floor, bar, and lounge layers keep the room functional as the event shifts from cocktails to program time to a more social evening atmosphere.
+- Dance-floor, bar, and lounge layers help the room stay functional as the event shifts from cocktails to program time to a more social evening atmosphere.

 What a Complete Lighting Plan Can Cover